 Universal Success & Criticism

-- Link from the The Legend of Zelda series is the exclusive character in the GameCube version of the game.
-Link uses the Master Sword and Hylian Shield as his signature weapons, with other swords and equipment from the series filling out the roster of his other weapons.
+- Link from the The Legend of Zelda is the exclusive character in the GameCube version of the game.
+Link uses the Master Sword and Hylian Shield as his signature weapons, with other swords and equipment from the Zelda series available as unlockables.

-- Heihachi from the Tekken series is the exclusive character in the PlayStation 2 version of the game.
-A hand-to-hand fighter, he uses bracers as his weapons, with his ultimate weapon being "Tekken", which leaves him bare-handed, implying that the bracers are merely holding him back.
+- Heihachi from Tekken is the exclusive character in the PlayStation 2 version of the game.
+A hand-to-hand fighter, he uses bracers as his weapons.
+His ultimate weapon, "Tekken", which leaves him bare-handed, implying that the bracers are merely holding him back.
 It is rumored that Heihachi wasn't Namco's first choice to use in the PS2 version, as they initially wanted to use Cloud Strife or Squall Leonhart from the Final Fantasy franchise.

 - Spawn, the comic book character created by Todd McFarlane, is the exclusive character in the Xbox version of the game.
 Spawn's weapon is his magical cape shape-shifted into the form of a one-handed axe known as Agony; it is openly stated that all of Spawn's weapons are actually his cape just mimicking the original axe.